derekhuggens/Surfs_Up/README.md

 `dec_temps = list(np.ravel(dec_results))`

-To view the list in a table we converted the lists to DataFrames using `pd.Dataframe`:
+To view the lists in a table we converted the lists to DataFrames with new column names using `pd.Dataframe` and `columns=[]`:

 `june_df = pd.DataFrame(june_temps, columns=['June Temperatures'])`